Incentive-Aligned Multi-Source LLM Summaries: Related Works

 \section{Related Works}

-\paragraph{LLM-powered search.} Commercial search has already shifted toward LLM-written overviews that synthesize multiple pages (Google's AI Overviews; Microsoft's Copilot Search in Bing, Perplexity AI).
+\paragraph{LLM-powered search.} Commercial search has already shifted toward LLM-written overviews that synthesize multiple pages (Google’s AI Overviews; Microsoft’s Copilot Search in Bing, Perplexity AI).
 In these experiences, citations are shown but the LLM determines salience and framing, moving competition from ranked links to representation in the overview itself \citep{google_ai_overviews_about_last_week_2024, bing_introducing_copilot_search_in_bing_2025, perplexity-how-works}.